ofirpress/ofirpress.github.io/_posts/2017-09-07-Neural-Language-Modeling-From-Scratch.md

 The second property that they share in common is a bit more subtle.
 In the input embedding, words that have similar meanings are represented by similar vectors (similar in terms of [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity#Definition)).
 This is because the model learns that it needs to react to similar words in a similar fashion (the words that follow the word "quick" are similar to the ones that follow the word "rapid").

 This also occurs in the output embedding.
-The output embedding receives a representation of the RNNs belief about the next output word (the output of the RNN) and has to transform this into a distribution.
+The output embedding receives a representation of the RNNs belief about the next output word (the output of the RNN) and has to transform it into a distribution.
 Given the representation from the RNN, the probability that the decoder assigns a word depends mostly on its representation in the output embedding (the probability is exactly the softmax normalized dot product of this representation and the output of the RNN).

 Because the model would like to, given the RNN output, assign similar probability values to similar words, similar words are represented by similar vectors.
 (Again, if, given a certain RNN output, the probability for the word "quick" is relatively high, we would also expect the probability for the word "rapid" to be relatively high).